 We suggest that you make a speed and RPM chart to obtain the most economical operation.
 Operate the boat at various speeds and check the fuel consumption.
-Compute the amount of operating time remaining when the fuel gauge has only one bar remaining on the display.
+Compute the amount of operating time remaining when the fuel gauge drops into the red band.
 Make a log of this type of information and have it available when using your boat.